 TeCanal receives donations of technology equipment such as computers, and distributes it to those who need it most.
 We believe access to technology is a fundamental need in our modern world, which is why we bring computers to every outreach, giving the students we work with a chance to learn how to interact in a technological environment.

-We aim to make the students interested in the STEM field through our activities, so they are excited and ready for the new weekly challenges we present them with.
+We aim to spark interest in STEM through our fun and engaging curriculum.
+We want our students to be excited and ready for the new weekly challenges we present them with.
 We hope to motivate them to explore careers and opportunities in the rapidly-expanding world of technology.